Maximinodotpy/articles/README.md

 ## Taxonomy

-The Articles are organized by the following Categories and Tags.
+The following Categories and Tags organize the Articles.

 ### Categories